Most of us are lazy, at least some of the time. It’s only natural.

-For example, let’s say it’s a hot day and you’ve set a goal to run outside for 10 miles.
-That’s a tall order even for an accomplished runner.
-So naturally, you’ll procrastinate and dread beginning the exercise.
+For example, let’s say it’s a hot day, and you’ve set a goal to run outside for 10 miles.
+That’s a tall order, even for an accomplished runner.
+So naturally, you’ll procrastinate and become lazy in doing the exercise.

 But what if you reduced your goal to a 2-mile run?
 It would be much easier to summon the motivation to go, and 2 miles is certainly better than 0 miles.

-Use SMART goal criteria to set appropriate goals for yourself, and don’t be afraid to lower the intensity of your goals if you’re feeling unmotivated.
+Use SMART goal criteria to set appropriate goals for yourself, and don’t be afraid to lower your goals’ intensity if you’re unmotivated.

 Feeling accomplished is a tremendous motivator.
 If you can accomplish something and feel good about it, that positive energy will continue onto your next endeavor—even if it’s something you dread doing.

 You can optimize your workload or even your day for this.
-Choose a small, easily accomplishable task at the beginning of your day to begin your momentum.
+Choose a small, easily accomplishable task to begin your momentum at the beginning of your day.
 One of my favorite productivity tips is if something takes less than 2 minutes, do it right now.